Saturday, November 8, 2025

 Share

-And yet, months on from that Earth Day statement, entering “Is climate change real” into the search bar brings up the very thing TikTok is claiming to try and prevent: climate change denial.
+But the platform has struggled to get a grip on climate change denial.
 There are videos supporting climate crisis education, too, but without a doubt, the misinformation is hard to miss.
 And, this was also the conclusion of a recent BBC investigation, which identified 365 TikTok videos in English denying man-made climate change, and dozens more in Spanish, Turkish, Arabic, Portuguese, and Russian.

 man on phone